shaymark/sentimental-analysis-api/README.md

 # Sentiment Analysis API

-A FastAPI-based sentiment analysis service that uses TextBlob to analyze the sentiment of text input.
+A FastAPI-based sentiment analysis service that uses the DistilBERT model to analyze the sentiment of text input.

 ## Features

 - RESTful API for sentiment analysis
-- Uses TextBlob for lightweight, fast sentiment analysis
+- Uses Hugging Face Transformers with DistilBERT model
 - Returns sentiment label and confidence score
 - Deployed on Render